 Yoga is a low-impact exercise program that the family can partake in together.
-Programs are designed specifically for families, children and elders.
+Programs are designed specifically for families, children, and elders.
 The trick to getting the most out of yoga is to learn all of the poses and perfect the formations.
-Practicing a variety of poses helps strengthen different muscle groups and help with flexibility.
+Practicing a variety of poses helps strengthen different muscle groups and flexibility.
 Yoga is also a great form of stress relief.

 Start with a Warm Up